stephanlphilips/pulse_lib/Readme.md

 # TODO
 TODO list:
-* Support for calibarion arguments? -- this should be engineered well.
+* Support for calibration arguments? -- this should be engineered well.
 * HVI2 integration
-* add DSP module (must also be C++)

 TODO bugs and small things to fix,
 * remove finish init
-* memory bug : memory is not released automatically after the sequence is done.
-This should be automated.This can lead to accumulating memory when doing playback and crash the system.
-Overhead reduced by fixing issue that led to copying things that could be rereferenced, but issue still needs attention.
 * Keysight FPGA pulse correction not there? --> investigation needed. + correction for long time scale pulses New functionality (prioritized):
 * TODO : automate phase compensation of microwave pulses. (master clock already there for the HVI markers)